Skip to Content

 I was not alone in rolling my eyes when I read the results.
 Almost all of my friends didn’t believe that the results were legitimate either.

-I guarantee that had Buffalo Trace launched this program today with a complete “Soup to Nuts” approach to making the most desirable bourbon, we’d see the enthusiasts flood their website trying to recreate either Stitzel Weller or something closer to 1980’s Wild Turkey.
+I guarantee that if Buffalo Trace launched this program today with a complete “Soup to Nuts” approach to making the most desirable bourbon, we’d see the enthusiasts flood their website trying to recreate something with a lot more age and a lot more proof.

 However, many of us would probably not live long enough to see our results come to fruition.
 So maybe I’m being overly harsh on Buffalo Trace’s desire to actually try something new that could deliver a product that we’d see sooner than later.